-If most existing portable SSD drives are fast cars, the new Samsung X5 Portable SSD is like a private jet.
+If most portable SSD drives are fast cars, the new Samsung X5 Portable SSD is like a private jet.
 It’s super-fast, luxurious, and expensive.
 Most importantly, it’s not for everyone.

-If your computer, be it a Mac or Windows machine, is Thunderbolt 3-ready, the Samsung X5 is fantastic in every way.
-On the other hand, for those using the vast amount of existing computers with USB or older Thunderbolt standards.
+If your computer, be it a Mac or Windows machine, is Thunderbolt 3-ready, the Samsung X5 is awesome in every way.
+On the other hand, the drive is just an expensive paperweight for the vast number of existing computers with USB or older Thunderbolt standards.

 Dong’s note: This post was first published on Aug 28, 2018, as a preview and upgraded to a full review on September 28.

 At first glance, the X5 is very similar to Samsung’s previous portable drives, such as the Samsung Portable SSD T5.
 It’s a compact drive — though clearly larger than the T5 — with a single cable that does both data and power.
 What’s more, the new drive is also rugged and can handle shocks of drops from up to 6.6 feet (2 meters).

 On the inside, it’s totally different, however.
 This is the first portable SSD I’ve reviewed that uses an NVMe SSDs instead of mSATA.
 In fact, it uses the Samsung SSD 970 Evo, which is why it’s a new class of performance.

 This also means the drive has all the features of the NVMe drive, including Samsung’s Dynamic Thermal Guard technology and AES 256-bit hardware data encryption.

 The former allows the drive to sustain long operation without overheating, and the latter protects the information it stores against loss or thief.